Rangers vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Cleveland Guardians and Josh Naylor head into the second of a three-game series against Corey Seager and the Texas Rangers on Saturday at Progressive Field.
+The Cleveland Guardians and Texas Rangers will play on Sunday at Progressive Field, at 1:40 PM ET, with Jose Ramirez and Marcus Semien among those expected to deliver at the plate.

-Bookmakers list the Guardians as -115 moneyline favorites, while giving the underdog Rangers -105 moneyline odds to win.
-The contest's over/under is listed at 8 runs.
+Bookmakers list the Guardians as -125 favorites on the moneyline, while giving the underdog Rangers +105 moneyline odds.
+The total is 8 runs for this matchup.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.